yesodweb/yesodweb.com-content/blog/2014/06/exceptions-transformers.md

 * Get more knowledge out there about the advantages of the two libraries.
 * Work towards a community consensus on when each library should be used.

-I'm interested in the latter point as having a consistent usage of the `MonadBaseControl` vs `MonadMask` typeclasses in various packages makes it easier to reuse code.
+I'm interested in the latter point, since having a consistent usage of the `MonadBaseControl` vs `MonadMask` typeclasses in various packages makes it easier to reuse code.